Saturday, December 29, 2007

 My first vehicle was a 1985 Ford F-150 [affectionately called "The Brick" by some of my friends] - American Assembled Ford Tough.
 During the latter of my teenage years, my dad [I affectionately called him "daddy," - that's what you do growing up in the deep South, even if you are half Asian] put it on me to repair the family vehicles.
 He would usually watch and direct - sitting in a chair that looked too old and worn for normal use - while drinking sweet tea out of a mason jar and smoking cigarettes.
 Every now and again there was something that was too difficult for me to do, and he would make the monumental effort he needed to get on the ground beside me and show me how to do things the right way - always start with your hands, always clean the parts before you put them back on, don't stop until your finished, etc.

 Over the course of time, I changed the brakes on my truck, my sister's car, and my mother's car.
 I replaced 2 clutches, replaced tie rods, changed out a rim, added a muffler, and replaced the master cylinder on The Brick.
-During those formative years I learned how to change a tire in less than ten minutes, how to change my own oil [and I did it for a good bit of the family], and how to
+During those formative years I learned how to change a tire in less than ten minutes, how to change my own oil [and I did it for a good bit of the family], and how to listen for what was wrong with my vehicle.
+Later in life, I also replaced an EGR valve on my '94 Cougar.

 My crowning achievement?
-In one evening, I replaced a head gasket on The Brick [started before my dad came home from work so I could show him just
+In one evening, I replaced a head gasket on The Brick [started before my dad came home from work so I could show him just how competent I was].

 __________

-Last Saturday I was tired to say the least
+Last Saturday I was tired to say the least.

 I walked outside, opened the Sentra's hood, and marveled at just how much power steering fluid was left in the power steering reservoir.
-Unfortunately, I wasn't looking at the power steering reservoir, but the master cylinder's [which is what basically helps your brakes to function correctly - ergo, only brake fluid
+Unfortunately, I wasn't looking at the power steering reservoir, but the master cylinder's [which is what basically helps your brakes to function correctly - ergo, only brake fluid should go there].

 Still, I proceeded to top her off.